dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 1.md

 #### challenges
 - Dexterous Manipulation (DM) requires precise control of forces and motions with robotic hands with fingers.
 - Difficulty to locating contact in case of slip with fingertip contact sensors
-#### Limitations
-- Lack of adequate tactile sensing.

-#### Solved Problems
-- Kinematic/Dynamic model based manipulation in controlled environments
-- Grasp Jacobian calculates the required fingertip forces from the desired wrench term to the object, while Hand Jacobian maps the relationship between the contact force of the fingertip and joint torques.
-Moreover, Jacobian can provide kinematic relationship regarding joint velocities, fingertip Cartesian velocity, and object Cartesian velocity.
-- Planning can involve understanding of the reachability, workspace governed by kinematics and contacts, and regrasping to generate serial motions to manipulate an object.

 1. **Tactile Sensing**: A major limitation is the lack of adequate tactile sensing for robust manipulation control.
 This limits autonomous robotic dexterous manipulation to research laboratories (Page 1).
 2. **Kinematic Relationships**: The kinematic and force relationships in dexterous manipulation are complex, often leading to over-constrained or under-constrained systems (Page 3).